 Associate Degree and Bachelor of Science Nursing

-IMPORTANT NOTE: Due to the addition of the Associate Degree And Bachelor Of Science Nursing program, students interested in AD Nursing at Ridgewater College will begin the pre-requisite general education courses in the Associate Degree And Bachelor Of Science Nursing curriculum.
-The first nursing courses in the Associate Degree And Bachelor Of Science Nursing program will begin Fall 2014.
+Students interested in AD Nursing at Ridgewater College will begin the pre-requisite general education courses in the Associate Degree And Bachelor Of Science Nursing curriculum.

 Please see links on the right for information on admissions criteria, information sessions, application deadlines and TEAS testing.